-Mamika The Best: A 10 years series, thousand of photrographs and 3 books
+Mamika The Best: A 10 years series, thousands of photrographs and 3 books

-French photographer Sacha Goldberger had always enjoyed a close relationship with his grandmother, Frederika, a 101-year-old Jewish-Hungarian matriarch with a well-developed sense of mischief.
+French photographer Sacha Goldberger had always enjoyed a close relationship with his grandmother, Frederika, a 101-years-old Jewish-Hungarian matriarch with a well-developed sense of mischief.

 And as the coverage increased, so did the feedback from people who saw Super Mamika and felt a connection.

 Also 3 books were published in French, one in English, and one in German.